Imperia’s Nuclear Power Services

 Our approach is to assist the utilities with mitigating FAC damage to the plant’s susceptible systems and components.
 We can assist you how to measure the effectiveness of your FAC and Corrosion programs to assure plant safety and reliability.
-Altran engineers understand the plant operations and work closely with plant personnel, soliciting input and valuable insights from system engineers, operations, maintenance and NDE personnel.
+Imperia engineers understand the plant operations and work closely with plant personnel, soliciting input and valuable insights from system engineers, operations, maintenance and NDE personnel.
 Our approach and experience has enabled us to be successful in identifying locations of significant thinning.

-To identify susceptible systems and components, Altran uses a combination of analytical modeling software such as EPRI’s CHECWORKS™ or CHECUP™, our utility experience combined with engineering design-based staff, and our evaluation methodology.
+To identify susceptible systems and components, Imperia uses a combination of analytical modeling software such as EPRI’s CHECWORKS™ or CHECUP™, our utility experience combined with engineering design-based staff, and our evaluation methodology.
 Within the framework of this approach, we offer the following services:

-Altran FAC Services include:
+Imperia FAC Services include:

 - Plant FAC System Susceptibility Evaluation (SSE)